schavis/hashicorp-backup/sync-git.md

 - `git fetch` - get changes from a remote repo into your tracking branch
 - `git pull` - will get changes from a remote branch into your tracking branch and merge them into a local branch

-Often `git push` and `git pull` are described as equivalent.
+Often `git fetch` and `git pull` are described as equivalent.
 This isn't entirely correct, since under the hood `git pull` does two things. `git push` takes our current branch, and checks to see whether or not there is a tracking branch for a remote repository connected to it.
 If so, our changes are taken from our